57+ Google Ads Statistics to Know in 2019 and Beyond

 If you’re reading this, you’ve probably heard all about pay-per-click (PPC) advertising and its leading advertising platform Google Ads — also known as Google AdWords.
 Is Google Ads the best ad network for your business, though?

-What better way to find out if Google Ads is right for you than with 60 AdWords statistics!
+What better way to find out than with 60 Google Ads statistics!

 Keep reading to learn more about Google Ads’ performance, benefits, costs, return on investment, and more with these 60 Google Ads statistics.
 For the latest updates on Google AdWords, as well as digital marketing and advertising, join our Revenue Weekly newsletter!